 We found the content listed on this page intriguing and blog-inspiring but they come faster than FoO curators can write about them.
-If, informed by our curation criteria, you feel called to blog about any of them, contact us.
+If, informed by our About, you feel called to blog about any of them, contact us.

 Regional Social Chartering already underway..
 Regional Governance for Occupy?…

 Some really great info for occupy are the docs describing how the Western Asia – Northern Africa (WANA) Forum has begun to develop a citizen-based social charter process via deliberative consultations across the region.
 The following links might be considered constitutive docs for creating regional sovereignty: